papajessie/swcpy/docs/translate.md

   * **dia_dg_2_r_6_fail1**: "Cover your Heroes with Starship Strikes.
 You can drop as many Starship Strikes as you have.
 Rain fire on 'em, partner!"
   * **dia_dg_2_r_7_fail1**: "Don't forget about [F2D62F]turret swapping[-], partner.
 Change up the base's turrets to match whatever threat comes our way."
   * **dia_dg_2_r_7_outro1**: "I haven't been in a firefight like that for a long time.
 Reminds me of the old days!"
+  * **dia_epDemo_p1c1_00_e**: 'My friend!
+How goes the struggle for order across the galaxy?'
+  * **dia_epDemo_p1c1_00_r**: 'My friend!
+How goes the struggle for freedom across the galaxy?'
+  * **dia_epDemo_p1c1_01**: "Very righteous, I'm sure.
+Anyway, I recently... acquired some Data Fragments that I think you'll find very interesting."
+  * **dia_epDemo_p1c1_02**: "These droids will roll right up to a target, drop an explosive, and BOOM!
+Ha ha!
+I could waste these on some backwater mining operation, but something tells me you'll find them far more useful."
+  * **dia_epDemo_p1c1_03**: "I've sent some jobs your way.
+Finish them, and everyone walks away happy!
+Well, everyone who doesn't have to fight those droids."
+  * **dia_epDemo_p1c2_00**: "How's it coming?
+I trust the Supply Crates I've paid for the work so far as satisfactory."
+  * **dia_epDemo_p1c2_01**: 'Keep up the good work, my friend!'
+  * **dia_epDemo_p1cf_00**: 'My friend, this is very exciting!
+I was already getting depressed thinking about these droids being used in some boring mining operation.'
+  * **dia_epDemo_p1cf_01**: 'I should never have doubted you.
+In fact, I will happily pay you for any extra work you complete on this job!'
+  * **dia_epDemo_p2c1_00_e**: 'Hello again, Operative!
+I was thinking, blasters are trusty in a fight, but nothing compares to scattering your enemies with a well-placed explosion!'
+  * **dia_epDemo_p2c1_00_r**: 'Hello again, Agent!
+I was thinking, blasters are trusty in a fight, but nothing compares to scattering your enemies with a well-placed explosion!'
+  * **dia_epDemo_p2c1_01**: 'I find myself with several more jobs that need doing.
+The pay is worth it, trust me!'
+  * **dia_epDemo_p2c1_02**: 'These droids get up close, drop an explosive charge, it goes boom, your enemies wonder where it all went wrong.
+Perfect for someone in your line of work!'
+  * **dia_epDemo_p2c2_00**: "Good work so far, my friend!
+You keep it up, I'll keep providing Supply Crates."
+  * **dia_epDemo_p2cf_00**: "Job well done, my friend!
+You have earned your payment, as promised.
+If you're up for more, on top of that, I will pay for any extra work you do on this job!"
+  * **dia_epDemo_p3c1_00**: 'Greetings, my friend!
+I have some good news and some bad news.'
+  * **dia_epDemo_p3c1_01**: "The good news is that I have a last set of jobs I need you to do, in exchange for generous payment.
+I'm already jealous of you just thinking about it!"
+  * **dia_epDemo_p3c1_02**: "The bad news is the Data Fragments that I'm offering as payment have started to attract notice.
+I don't mind a little bit of attention, but even Hondo Ohnaka has limits."
+  * **dia_epDemo_p3c1_03**: "Complete the jobs and the fragments for these destructive droids are yours!
+Time is short, my friend.
+You'd better get going!"
+  * **dia_epDemo_p3cf_00**: 'Ha ha!
+Well done, my friend!
+You never cease to impress me.
+Though I would certainly appreciate you keeping that fact to yourself.'
+  * **dia_epDemo_p3cf_01**: "There's still a little time left.
+As usual, I'll pay for any extra jobs you complete.
+Until next time, my friend!"
   * **dia_epSpaceBear_w2c1_00**: 'Hey, partner.
 My contact seems to have taken a liking to your work.
 He offered a new set of jobs for us to do, with payment of course!'
   * **dia_epSpaceBear_w2c1_01_e**: "I think it's a good chance for us to help the Empire.
 We should start on this now so we can get our hands on that new military tech."
   * **dia_epSpaceBear_w2c1_01_r**: "I think it's a good chance for us to help the Alliance.
 We should start on this fast so we can get our hands on that new tech."